SiriusXM Satellite Radio (info for techies)

 satellite:

-- I started off using the Folding Windowsill Antenna
+- I started off using the Sirius Indoor-Outdoor Antenna

 from the home-docking kit.
 Sirius documentation tells people in